Down syndrome: Related medical conditions

 Constipation

 People with Down syndrome can be constipated for all of the same reasons that people without Down syndrome become constipated, such as poor diet and lack of exercise.
 However, people with Down syndrome are also prone to conditions that can result in constipation, including hypothyroidism, Hirschsprung disease, and celiac disease.
-If constipation is not related to these conditions, caregivers and physicians should work together to explore safe laxative medications.
+If constipation is not related to these conditions, caregivers and health-care providers should work together to choose an effective constipation treatment plan.

 Hearing loss